SUBJECT: | BROADCAST TEXT MESSAGING POLICY |

 - Appeals on behalf of individuals or groups of students (e.g., to attend social, cultural or sporting events, unless the individual opted-in for text messages regarding these topics).

-- Sending any social security numbers, passwords, payment card numbers, or other highly-sensitive information.
+- Sending any social security numbers, passwords, payment card numbers, or any FERPA protected data.
+These are strictly prohibited.

-- All initial Broadcast Text Message conversations must be tagged with the appropriate identifier so recipients can immediately recognize the Broadcast Text Message sender.
-For example, if an authorized official is sending an initial Broadcast Text Message, open with "Hi, it's Chris Smith from OU Admissions."
+- All Broadcast Text Messages must be tagged with the appropriate identifier so recipients can immediately recognize the Broadcast Text Message sender.
+For example, if an authorized official is sending an initial Broadcast Text Message, open with, "Hi, it's Chris Smith from OU Admissions."
+On subsequent communications, authorized officials may sign off at the end of Broadcast Test Message: "-Chris Smith, OU Admissions."

 - Broadcast Text Messages should be as concise as possible (while still maintaining a conversational tone when appropriate) and should address the individual directly (e.g. "Your OU financial aid form is due on Friday," rather than, "Financial aid forms are due on Friday.").
 They should include essential points and, if needed, further instruction (e.g. "Check your OU email for full details.").